Jinxd10r/Voron-Lightweight-Toolhead/README.md

 Warning however. this will result in a loss of X and Y travel , and requires a bit of modification to your config .
 Recommended for advanced users comfortable with adjusting all necessary parameters.

+2510 fan uses M2.5x14 BHCS , Euclid probe uses M2x6 BHCS to attach the probe to the mount, and the normal M2 self tappers for the X endstop microswitch.
+All others use various lengths of M3 BHCS, along with the standard M3 Heatset inserts.

 ![Screenshot (6)](https://user-images.githubusercontent.com/96708355/227244454-5973961e-bf63-4cbc-8603-03b4a74a69be.png)
 ![Screenshot (7)](https://user-images.githubusercontent.com/96708355/227244540-5d5a13b7-6304-4f54-87c4-6608056a3b0c.png)
 ![20230322_190617](https://user-images.githubusercontent.com/96708355/227244773-09eeff51-79e5-4cd4-a044-7a56c8e991ba.jpg)